CitrineInformatics/citrine-python/docs/source/data_entry.rst

 Material History
 ----------------

-Starting with a specific root :class:`~citrine.resources.material_run.MaterialRun`, you can retrieve the complete material history--every process, ingredient and material that contributed to the target material, as well as the measurements that were performed on all of those materials.
+Starting with a specific terminal :class:`~citrine.resources.material_run.MaterialRun`, you can retrieve the complete material history--every process, ingredient and material that contributed to the target material, as well as the measurements that were performed on all of those materials.
 The method is :func:`~citrine.resources.material_run.MaterialRunCollection.get_history`,